lweitkamp/Reproducibility_GAE/blogpost.md

-For Generalized Advantage Estimation we see that around $n = 100 $ there is an optimum in the amount of learning rates that lead to the optimal returns.
-Also a wide range of learning rates seem to do the job.
-A reason could be that the bias-variance trade-off is balanced around that value for $n$.
+For Generalized Advantage Estimation we see that, around $n = 100 $, there is an optimum in the amount of learning rates that lead to the optimal returns.
+For this $n$, many different learning rates lead to a good performance.
+A reason for this could be that the bias-variance trade-off is balanced here.
 In the next figures we show the return for AE and GAE of the best learning rates per $n$-step.

 ![Average Returns for different num steps](avg_return.png){#avg_returns}
 > *<span id="avg_returns">Figure 1<span>: These results are for the CartPole-v0 environment.
 We show results for the best learning rate of the GAE and AE returns.
 The graphs show the mean with surrounding it one standard deviation.
 The axis label "Number of steps (in thousands) refers to the steps taken in the environment themselves, and needs to also be multiplied by the number of agents.
 The y-axis is averaged over the seeds and the rewards observed at 1000-step interval.
 The returns are averaged by freezing the weights at each 1000th step and running an agent on 10 different episodes.*